The short answer

 The cancellation terms are clean.
 No minimum commitment.
 No prepay.
 Online self-serve cancel that actually cancels, not phone-only with retention upsells.
 About one in ten first-time GLP-1 patients discontinue inside the first 30 days due to gastrointestinal side effects, per the registration trials.
 A program that locks you into 6 or 12 months ahead of that risk window is betting against you.
 Mochi doesn't.

 The clinical review is the part most cheap cash-pay programs skip.
 Mochi's intake includes contraindication screening (personal or family history of medullary thyroid cancer, MEN-2 syndrome, history of pancreatitis, severe gastroparesis) and a clinician sign-off before the script ships.
-The intake takes longer than Hims, but the screening that catches the patients who shouldn't be on a GLP-1 is the part that earns clinical depth in our scoring framework.
+The intake takes longer than Hims.
+The screening that catches the patients who shouldn't be on a GLP-1 is the part that earns clinical depth in our scoring framework.

 The compounded medication path is the trade-off.
 Mochi prescribes compounded semaglutide from 503A pharmacies, not branded Wegovy.
 The active molecule is the same, but the regulatory exposure is different.
-The FDA declared the semaglutide shortage resolved in October 2024, and 503A compounded semaglutide now operates under a narrower regulatory window than it did in 2023 to early 2024.
-Mochi has publicly disclosed their pharmacy partners and their continuity plan if compounded supply is disrupted, which is unusual for the category.
+The FDA declared the semaglutide shortage resolved in February 2025.
+503A compounded semaglutide now operates under a narrower regulatory window than it did in 2023 to early 2024.
+Mochi has publicly disclosed their pharmacy partners and their continuity plan if compounded supply is disrupted.
+That level of disclosure is unusual for the category.

 Who this pick isn't for